meower-media/docs/docs/api/cloudlink/packets/delete_post.md

 # `delete_post`

-This packet is sent when a is deleted, when a client gets this packet, it should search any local cache for the post_id and remove any matching posts.
+This packet is sent when a post is deleted.

 ## Payload

 <!-- deno-fmt-ignore-start -->